hx-ever/ESP32-Drone/README.md

 ## ⚙️ My Changes or Notes

-> *Add this section to explain what you did or plan to do with this fork!
-For example:*

 - Built the drone following the original guide
 - Created a unique 3D model
 - Planning to add a camera module